Master of Psychology (Forensic)

 Prepare for professional practice

-This program includes a professional practice component, where you’ll complete a minimum of 1,000 supervised practicum hours within the UNSW Forensic Psychology Clinic and in at least two other field placement settings.
+This program includes a professional practice component, where you’ll complete a minimum of 1,000 supervised practicum hours within the UNSW Forensic Psychology Clinic, opens in a new window and in at least two other field placement settings.
 This practical experience will ensure that you develop and demonstrate competence in a wide range of work undertaken by forensic psychologists.

 Learn from industry-leading educators